-"About this time, the operator obtained a new girl from Soochow of Peking.

-Hsuch Fang looked at the new- who was two years my junior and comer and laughed sarcastically. very talented.
+"About this time, the operator obtained a new girl from Soochow who was two years my junior and very talented.
 I was told to give up my suite to her and move into smaller quarters.
-It was now her 32.
-Without cosmetics, her fea- rooms that were crowded each night with ministers and bank directors.
+It was now her rooms that were crowded each night with ministers and bank directors.